English Muffin

 Health Benefits

-- Good source of complex carbohydrates for sustained energy and brain function
+- Good source of B-vitamins for energy metabolism and nervous system function

 Buying Guide